oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 are properties of type `Edm.Stream`.

-The values for stream properties do not usually appear in the entity payload.
+The values for stream properties do not usually appear in the entity payload unless explicitly requested with [`$expand`](#SystemQueryOptionexpand).
 Instead, the values are generally read or written through URLs.

 #### <a name="UpdateStreamValues" href="#UpdateStreamValues">11.4.8.1 Update Stream Values</a>